mevblocker/web/src/const/docs.md

 4. Construct a back-run bundle like you would normally for a target transaction from the mempool, but where the first element of the `txs` array in `params` of `eth_sendBundle` should be the hash of the pending target, instead of the full encoded transaction.

 _n.b. that the pending target transaction must be the first transaction in `txs`, and only one target transaction can be included per bundle, otherwise the request will be rejected.
-It is still possible to submit multiple bundles for the same block, containing different target transactions.__
+It is still possible to submit multiple bundles for the same block, containing different target transactions._

 5. Send back-run bundle to the same websocket connection using `eth_sendBundle` method.

 _n.b. that `replacementUuid` is supported in this version of `eth_sendBundle`._

-_n.b. that `revertingTxHashes` is also supported, however the target tx may not be contained in `revertingTxHashes`._

 ```
 {